Women in the military by country: Eritrea

 Female soldiers in Eritrea played a major role in both the war, the Eritrean independence and the border dispute with Ethiopia.
 During the Eritrean war of independence more than 30% of the Eritrean military were women.
 They served in direct combat operations.

 Eritrea is one of the few nations in the world where women fight side by side with men.
 Both men and women are required to participate in national service, which includes six months of military training.
 Living side by side in military camps, men and women learn to handle weapons and study military tactics and survival techniques.

 The Gambia

 The Gambia Armed Forces have no gender conscription and women are free to volunteer for the armed forces.
 In 2011 the first female army general was decorated in the Gambia.

 Libya

 Libya has female soldiers serving in the armed forces.
 Female conscription is also followed.
 A 200-strong unit was Muammar al-Gaddafi's personal bodyguard and is called variously the "Green Nuns" and the "Amazonian Guard", or more commonly in Libya, "The Revolutionary Nuns" (الراهبات الثوريات).

 Mali

 Women participate in the military in Mali.

 Mauritania

 Women have served in the military in Mauritania since 11 July 2007.

 Somalia

-Women have served in the military in Somalia since at least 2014.
+Women have served in the Somali military in measurable numbers since at least 2014, following an increase in recruitment after the loss of al‑Shabaab control of Mogadishu in 2011–2012.
+However, women have long played roles in armed conflict in Somalia, including in clan‑based militias and Islamist‑aligned groups.
+In 2025, Somalia graduated its first group of female military cadets from the Türkiye‑Somalia military academy, marking the first time women became commissioned officers in the Somali Army, Navy, and Air Force.